-Here at Child Sponsorship we are not making a political judgement about the situation in the Middle East but its not hard to conclude that children in Gaza who have been brought up in misery, fear and poverty with poor educational attainments will find it hard to find peace either emotionally or with their territorial neighbours as they mature into adults.
+Here at Child Sponsorship we are not making a political judgement about the situation in the Middle East but its not hard to conclude that children in Gaza who have been brought up in misery, fear and poverty with poor educational opportunities will find it hard to find peace either emotionally or with their territorial neighbours as they mature into adults.
 Bleow are some projects and programs working with children in Gaza you may choose to support.